 The odds of transmitting the SARS-CoV-2 virus between two vaccinated individuals who are both wearing masks are extremely small.
 The university and course policies are designed to use masks and vaccination, along with isolation and quarantining for those who are infected or have been exposed to those who are infected, to ensure that everyone’s risk is kept to an absolute minimum.
 Therefore, following these policies will be very much appreciated by your fellow students and the Tufts community.

 Once we have thus ensured a safe learning environment, we will be able to confidently proceed with our important goal of education and learning.

 - The global pandemic is a dynamic situation, and none of us can fully anticipate what the situation will be like half way through the semester, let alone at the end.
 Therefore, as we respond to changing situations, all of these policies (as well as university policies) may be subject to change during the semester.

 - This class will meet in person.
-In order to ensure the best possible educational experience for students attending in person, there is no “remote option” available (with a few exceptions for Senior Capstone only – see the CS 97 syllabus for details).
+In order to ensure the best possible educational experience for students attending in person, there is no “remote option” available.

-- You must comply with the university policies regarding vaccination before coming to class in person.
-This applies to me as well – I am already fully vaccinated and have registered as such with the university.
-That means you must have submitted your vaccination information or request for an exemption, and received an approval response.
+- You must comply with the university policies regarding vaccination, including booster shots, before coming to class in person.
+This applies to me as well – I am already fully vaccinated and “boosted” and have registered as such with the university.
+That means you must have submitted your vaccination (and “boosting”, if applicable) information or request for an exemption, and received an approval response.
 If you are not in complete compliance with the vaccination policies, do not come to class.